Conan Exiles: Backstory

 The history of the Exiled Lands is revealed to the player by Warmaker Klael, one of the Giantkings, the ancient rulers of the Exiled Lands.
-Klael reveals that the humans once came to the giantkings as refugees, and the giantkings offered the humans the frozen wastelands of the North to settle.
+Klael reveals that the humans once came to the Giantkings as refugees, and the Giantkings offered the humans the frozen wastelands of the North to settle.
 The humans built a city among the trees and practiced weird sciences and worshiped demon gods.
-There was peace and trade for a thousand years between the humans and giantkings.
+There was peace and trade for a thousand years between the humans and Giantkings.
 However, due to human greed, war eventually broke out.
-When the war began, the giantkings created the bracelet, adorned by all players to bend the will of the human prisoners of war, allow them to understand the language of giantkings, and to prevent the humans from escaping.
-They came to rely on human prisoners to fight and labor for the giantkings.
-The warmaker is now unsure of the bracelets new purpose.
+When the war began, the Giantkings created the bracelet, adorned by all players to bend the will of the human prisoners of war, allow them to understand the language of Giantkings, and to prevent the humans from escaping.
+They came to rely on human prisoners to fight and labor for the Giantkings.
+The warmaker is now unsure of the bracelet's new purpose.
 Near the end of the war, humans revealed a new weapon, forged of science, smashing through troops and encasing the survivors in stone.
-In desperation, the giantkings created the ritual that summoned the Sandstorm, which scorched and destroyed everything in its path.
+In desperation, the Giantkings created the ritual that summoned the Sandstorm, which scorched and destroyed everything in its path.
 This is why most of the exiled lands are now a desert like waste.
-Now all the giantkings are dead, except Warmaker Klael.
+Now all the Giantkings are dead, except Warmaker Klael.
 After thousands of years, Conan comes to speak with the Warmaker and goes to search for the Serpent Ring of Set.